lnay/sagetex-blog/notebook-appendix.md

 \usepackage{mathrsfs}
 ```

+### Referencing the Appendix

+Now scroll through the generated `notebook_tex/calculations.tex` file.
+You will see that `nbconvert` will have added `\label`s to all the (sub)sections.
+You can then `\ref` these labels from the main tex file to link to sections of the notebook
+appendix as in the examples suggested in the introduction.

 ## Appendix: Dangers of the Manual Approach

 This post is to inspire and comes with no guarantees to the reader that these exact steps